Breast Lift Consultation

 If you are seeing any specialist (cardiologist, kidney doctor, psychiatrist, etc.) be sure to bring a letter from them stating that you are able to tolerate surgery.

 If you are not able to tolerate general anesthesia it may be possible for your breast lift and augmentation to be done under local anesthesia if the implant is placed above the muscle.
-This must be discussed with Dr. Cruise.
+This must be discussed with Joseph T Cruise, MD.

-Be sure to let Dr. Cruise know if you have ever had a blood clot.
+Be sure to let Joseph T Cruise, MD know if you have ever had a blood clot.

 Past Surgical History